 - $12 for a renewal, duplicate, or name change.

-- Submit a completed request for Live Scan Service form (DMV 8016 [BCII 8016]).
-See Live Scan Fingerprints below for more information.
+- Submit a completed Request for Live Scan Service Application (DMV 8016 [BCII 8016]).
+(Not required on renewal applications.)

 When renewing your Ambulance Driver certificate you must possess a valid Emergency Medical Technician I (EMT-1) certificate.